-Moments before Daniil Trifonov performs, a particularly profound silence invariably grips his audience.
-Out of it emerges a rare kind of music-making, transcendent and revelatory.
+Whenever Daniil Trifonov performs, time appears to stand still.
+Out of silence emerges a rare kind of music-making, transcendent and revelatory, never predictable yet always alive to the composer’s intentions and rooted in the music’s nature.
 “What he does with his hands is technically incredible,” observed one commentator shortly after the young Russian pianist’s winning performance in the final of the International Tchaikovsky Competition in Moscow in 2011.
 “It’s also his touch – he has tenderness and also the demonic element.
 I never heard anything like that.”
 This was the opinion not of a professional critic but of one of the world’s greatest pianists, Martha Argerich.
-She concluded that Trifonov was gifted with “everything and more”, a view endorsed since by a flood of rave reviews, audience ovations and international prizes.
+She concluded that Trifonov was gifted with “everything and more”, a view since endorsed by a flood of rave reviews, audience ovations and international prizes.

 In July 2015 Richard Morrison of The Times (London) declared that “[Trifonov] is without question the most astounding pianist of our age”.
 The verdict was reinforced in January 2017 by Alex Ross in The New Yorker.
 “What sets Trifonov apart,” he observed, “is a pair of attributes that are seldom found in one pianist: monstrous technique and lustrous tone.”
 The final recital in the pianist’s season-long Carnegie Hall Perspectives series, given in May 2018, prompted the New York Times to praise his “tremendous mental focus and physical stamina” in a programme comprising landmark works from each decade of the 20th century.